piranha/gostatic/README.md

 or its source is newer than output, or one of this is the case for one of its dependencies.

+All read pages are sorted by date, found in their config (explained later) or, in case of their equality (which also happens when they do not have config), by modification time.

 ## Speed

 On late 2008 MacBook (2.4 GHz, 8 GB RAM, 5400 rpm HDD) it takes `0.3s` to